aryanul/greendata/README.md

 ## Disclamier

-As our AI model uses an Algorithm with is licensed only for non-commercial use please try to make your own AI model for commercial use Other than that Use it freely 🙂
+As our AI model uses an Algorithm which is licensed only for non-commercial use please try to make your own AI model for commercial use Other than that Use it freely 🙂